educational-technology-collective/eedi_fairness/README.md

 1. Option Tracing: Beyond Binary Knowledge Tracing Aritra Ghosh and Andrew S. Lan, forked from [https://github.com/arghosh/NeurIPSEducation2020] to [https://github.com/educational-technology-collective/eedi_fairness_arghosh]
 2. Practical Strategies for Improving the Performance of Student Response Prediction Daichi Takehara and Yuto Shinahara forked from [https://github.com/haradai1262/NeurIPS-Education-Challenge-2020] to [https://github.com/educational-technology-collective/eedi_fairness_haradai1262]

+In addition, the starter kit for the competition also includes a base implementation

+3. Diagnostic questions: The neurips 2020 education challenge.
+Wang, Zichao and Lamb, Angus and Saveliev, Evgeny and Cameron, Pashmina and Zaykov, Yordan and Hernandez-Lobato, Jose Miguel and Turner, Richard E and Baraniuk, Richard G and Barton, Craig and Jones, Simon Peyton and Woodhead, Simon and Zhang, Cheng. arXiv preprint arXiv:2007.12061

 ## Task